Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * What does the process/quality control look like?
 * Why do you do it this way?
 * What options does the product come in?
+* How big is your team?
+Why is that an advantage?
+* Are you just the hardest working team in show business?
+(Hertz)

 ***empathy***
 * Do you relate to their struggles in any way?
 * Why did you start the company?

 ***authority***
-* What makes you an authority in this space?
 * How do your current clients find you?
 * Do you have any awards/accolades/press/certifications?
 * How long have you been in business?
 * How many clients have you served?
 * Anything you're the biggest, best, first at?
 (check authority swipes?)
+* Anything else you believe makes you an authority in this space?

 ***hesitations/objections***
 * What are the main hesitations or objections customers have?
-What's holding them back?
 What are they afraid of?
+* What are the most common questions you get asked when people call for service?
 * What are the most common complaints you hear related to your service?
 * If you could magically improve some aspect of your product, what would it be?